-Second interviews can vary greatly from an initial interview for a job.
-In a first interview, the recruiting organisation sees how your work experience, educational background and skills set match your CV and the job specification.
+In a first interview, the recruiting organisation sees how your work experience, educational background, and skills set to match your CV and the job specification.

-A second interview can take on a different format such as being interviewed by a panel of internal and external interviewers, an in-depth one-on-one interview or a day (or more) in an assessment centre.
+A first interview can take on a different format such as being interviewed by a panel of internal and external interviewers, an in-depth one-on-one interview or a day (or more) in an assessment center.

 - Your skills and experience, to see if you meet the core competencies for the job.

-- Your personal profile, to see if you fit with the culture of the organisation.
+- Your personal profile, to see if you fit with the culture of the organization.

 In a second interview, enthusiasm, positivity and honesty are paramount; a candidate’s personality and professionalism play an important part in getting a job offer.
 Be yourself.